 In the middle area of the hill, I plant 4-6 corn seeds, and around the outside a similar number of squash.
 I plant them in late May or early June, after the risk of frost is past for us.
 The corn gets a 2-3 week head start, and then the beans go in at the base of the young corn seedlings.
 That way the fast growing pole beans don’t overwhelm the slower corn.
 You’ll want to eventually thin each hill to 3-4 healthy corn plants.

 Hills with transplanted squash and recently sown corn, waiting for beans. - Hills in full abundance, mid-August (photo by Chris Sanford)

 Our three sisters garden is always one of the summer highlights at the farm.
 After comparing yields for the area that it takes up, I’m even more impressed by how productive a system it is.
 The individual yields of each crop might be down somewhat from what each one would produce planted as a monocrop, but the fact that we’re getting three crops in the same space makes it extremely space efficient.
-Comparing a 30’ x 30’ plot of Three Sisters to an equal sized plot of each individual crop, we harvest something like 75% the corn yield, and perhaps 50% of the beans and squash, but add those up and you get 175% the harvest from the same space!
-All the while it being a much more resilient and diverse garden, and needing much less human input.
+Comparing a 30’ x 30’ plot of Three Sisters to an equal sized plot of each individual crop, we harvest something like 75% the corn yield, and perhaps 50% of the beans and squash.
+But add those up and you get much more yield than any one crop on it's own.
+All the while being a much more resilient and diverse garden, and needing much less human input.